Resource LWC - BETA - Resource Forecasting

 1. To edit a resource demand, click on the Edit icon to the left of the opportunity.

-2. Make your changes and click on save when finished.
+2. Make your changes and click on Save when finished.

 3. To delete a planned demand, click on the Delete icon beside the opportunity.